These vegan cowboy boots were made for walking.

 Vegan leather doesn’t always fare better.
 The vast majority of vegan leather is made from plastic, primarily polyurethane (PU) and polyvinyl chloride (PVC) — which aren’t biodegradable.
 Plus, vegan leathers may also be dyed — a chemical-laden process that is also pollutive.

-Alternatively, there are a number of companies churning out plant-based, biodegradable leather alternatives.
+Plant-based and biodegradable leather alternatives run the gamut.
 The London-based brand Piñatex creates leather from the waste leaves of pineapples.
-And the eco-friendly leather AppleSkin is made with apple waste.
+And the eco-friendly leather AppleSkin is made with apple waste, to name a few.
+Innovative brands are also creating sustainable leather-like materials from mushrooms, cactus leaves, coconut waste, and more.
+Take a look at these options.

 Lasso a pair of these cow-free cowboy boots.
 Certified carbon neutral, the Western Boots feature bio-based vegan leather made from cereal crops.
 Available in black and chestnut, you’re definitely going to want to wear the bad boys from morning ‘til night.